kar-pat/qr_python_playbook/object_oriented_programming/Python_Classes/Questions.md

 To create an instance of the class we define the instance with the class names and assign instance attributes in brackets.

 How does Python do inheritance?
+When a class is declared as an inheritance, the new class inherits all the  attributes of the parent class.
+To prevent duplicating code, we can use super() to implement all methods of the parent class in one line.
+The inherited methods can be overwritten by rewriting the method with the same name in the child class.

 How does multiple inheritance work?
+In multiple inheritance the child class inherits all the attributes of multiple parent classes, when the parent classes are declared as arguments in the constructor.

 What is a mixin?
+Mixin is a basic class that has a   behavior to be inherited by a class, to do this it is spevified in the constructor of the child class.

 How do you override a method?
 To override a method of the parent class you define a method with the similar name on the child class

 What is `super()` for?
+`super()` is a method used to inherit the methods of the parent class to the subclasses while avoiding code repititions.

 How do you check if an object is an instance of a certain class? using the `isinstance()` method